IN-PERSON IN BRENTWOOD, TENNESSEE | ONLINE THERAPY IN 40+ STATES

 • Constantly checking things (locks, appliances, emails)

-• Repeating rituals to prevent feared outcomes
+• Repeating rituals to prevent feared outcomes or until it feels “right”

 • Avoiding situations that might trigger intrusive thoughts